azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 - **prodigal** is a machine learning algorithm that uses a reference genome for an organism as training data to learn how to identify coding sequences (CDS) in other query genomes
+- **cross-validation** using the same set of data to evaluate accuracy of a model by partitioning into training and testing datasets and conducting analysis iteratively

 ## Accession numbers for available genomes (Checked on March 16, 2023)